vruge/FMPy/README.md

 - supports Co-Simulation and Model Exchange
 - runs on Windows, Linux and macOS
 - has a graphical user interface
-- compiles C code FMUs and generates CMake projects for debugging `NEW`
+- compiles C code FMUs and generates [CMake](https://cmake.org/) projects for debugging

 ## Installation